-She has recently successfully acted for the US Government in a complex case involving the selling of counterfeit cancer drugs in the USA and is currently acting for them in a manslaughter case.
+She has recently successfully acted for the US Government in a complex case involving the selling of counterfeit cancer drugs in the USA and a manslaughter case.

 Professional Disciplinary & Regulatory

 Rebecca is regularly instructed in before and on behalf of Regulators and Regulatory bodies.
-She has experience in preparing cases and pleading for tribunals.
+She has experience in preparing cases and pleadings for tribunals.

-Her fraud background gives her the ability and experience to assimilate and present complex and data dense material in a comprehensive, persuasive and simple manner.
+Her fraud background gives her the ability and experience to assimilate and present complex and data dense material in a comprehensible, persuasive and simple manner.

-Rebecca has considerable experience of prosecuting and advising upon matters relating to financial service and money laundering regulations within the private and public sectors.
+Rebecca has considerable experience of prosecuting and advising upon matters relating to financial service, anti-bribery & corruption and money laundering regulations within the private and public sectors.

 Accountancy Scheme Investigation (2011) instructed by Accountancy & Actuarial Discipline Board (AADB) to review the auditing and base line accountancy records of a multi-national company and its auditor’s handling of accounts.